 A research higher degree program is a demanding undertaking.
 It involves absorbing and interpreting vast amounts of existing information, developing new data or ideas, and with the advice of your supervisor, distilling these into a well-structured and clearly written research thesis, which is assessed by examiners of recognised international standing.

-Each discipline area may have different requirements for the style of the thesis or, you may be submitting a thesis by publication or an exegesis in the creative arts.
+Each discipline area may have different requirements for the style of the thesis or, you may be submitting a thesis by publication or an exegesis with a creative component.
 It is important that you work with your supervisor to ensure you are on track for the style of thesis you plan to submit and that you read the relevant guidelines.

 Thesis Examination Guidelines

 The thesis examination guidelines (PDF, 225KB) provide comprehensive information about how to prepare and submit your thesis for examination.
 Your thesis should also meet the requirements set out formally in the Rules Governing Research Higher Degrees.
 Please read the thesis examination guidelines and contact the Office of Graduate Studies if you have any questions.